Saturday, May 18, 2024

 Example 2

-To extend this analysis to the modeling regression for your AVM, you will incorporate the time-adjusted sale prices (dependent variable) into a new dataset alongside other relevant features of the single-family homes in the county.
+To extend this analysis to the regression modeling for your AVM, you will incorporate the time-adjusted sale prices (dependent variable) into a new dataset, alongside other relevant features of the county's single-family homes.
 By using this adjusted sale price as the dependent variable and including other important variables (such as property characteristics, location factors, market trends, etc.) as independent variables, you can build a predictive model that estimates home values accurately for the valuation date across the county.
-This modeling regression will help you generate automated valuations for single-family homes based on their unique attributes and the time adjustment derived from this regression analysis.
+This regression model will help you generate automated valuations for single-family homes based on their unique attributes and the time adjustment derived from the regression analysis.

 Important to Note

-In this case, where the intercept was forced to zero to primarily generate the time coefficient for adjusting sale prices to a standard valuation date, it can be considered statistically valid given the specific goal of deriving the time-adjusted sale prices rather than estimating the actual property values.
+In this case, where the intercept was forced to zero primarily to generate the time coefficient for adjusting sale prices to a standard valuation date, it can be considered statistically valid, given the specific goal of deriving time-adjusted sale prices rather than estimating the actual property values.

-When moving to the modeling regression, it is recommended to include the intercept in the equation for a more comprehensive and accurate valuation model.
+When moving to a regression model, it is recommended to include the intercept to achieve a more comprehensive and accurate valuation model.
 By capturing the overall baseline level of property values, this practice can improve your AVM's predictive ability and reliability.

 Conclusion

-Considering the volatility in monthly time statistics, a multiple regression-based analysis is recommended to develop smoother and more accurate time adjustment factors in automated valuation modeling.
-This analysis should include a combination of the time, i.e., the "Months since Sale" variable, and essential property characteristics such as Land SF, Living SF, and Year Built.
-By incorporating these essential property characteristics variables (alongside the time variable), analysts can thus create a comprehensive framework that considers various factors influencing property values.
-This regression analysis yields a time coefficient, which can be used to adjust the raw sale price and generate a time-adjusted sale price, which will then serve as the dependent variable in the modeling spectrum.
+Given the volatility in monthly time-series data, a multiple-regression-based analysis is recommended to develop smoother, more accurate time-adjustment factors for automated valuation modeling.
+This analysis should include a combination of time (i.e., the "Months since Sale" variable) and essential property characteristics, such as Land SF, Living SF, and Year Built.
+By incorporating these essential property characteristics (alongside the time variable), analysts can create a comprehensive framework that accounts for various factors influencing property values.
+This regression analysis yields a time coefficient that can be used to adjust the raw sale price and generate a time-adjusted sale price, which will then serve as the dependent variable in the modeling process.
 This two-step regression process will generate more accurate AVM values, targeting the valuation date.

-Note: In part 2 of 2, we will discuss the method of handling extended time series data.
+Note: In part 2 of 2, we will discuss the method for handling extended time-series data.

 Sid's AI-Assisted Bookshelf: Elevate Your Personal and Business Potential